shmulik-willinger/behavioral_cloning/writeup.md

 ** Parameters tuning **

+To add the left and right images for each epoch I needed to configure the 'correction factor' parameter to set their steering value.
+I started with the default 0.2 and made some  experimentation to changes it till I noticed an improvment in the driving simulator.

 The model used an adam optimizer, so the learning rate was not tuned manually.

 Keras is using 10 epochs as default.
 After observing that the validation loss decreases for the first 3 epoches and then increasing again, I changed the epochs parameter to 3 to prevent overfitting.

 ** Reduce overfitting in the model **